goodmeow/qtws/README.md

 - *plugins*: list of the plugins needed (ignored at the moment) (array of strings);
 - *scope*: regular expressions of the domains that are allowed in the webapp.
 URLs belonging to domains not matching with any of the scopes will be openend with the browser (array of strings);
 - menu: additional entries in the contextual menu (array of objects with a title, indicating the name of the menu entry, and an action, indicating the URL that will be set if the entry is selected).
+- alwaysOnTop: sets the app always on top.
+- cacheMB: maximum size of the cache (in MB).
+Default is 50.

 ## Troubleshooting
 If you receiving an error loading Netflix or similar webapps, try